 - Spatial Digital Planning and Management Support-Bhoramdeo Wildlife Sanctuary (Chhattisgarh)

-- Technical Support in Development of Nature Interpretation Center- Silvasa
+- Technical Support in Development of Nature Interpretation Center- Silvassa

-- Technical Support in Development of Nature Interpretation Center and Nature Trail at Chitrakut and Kanger Valley National Park in Chhattisgarh.
+- Detailed Project Report (DPR) for Development of Nature Interpretation Center and Nature Trail at Chitrakut and Kanger Valley National Park in Chhattisgarh.

 - Technical Inputs into Chilpi Hardware and Software Ecotourism and Rural Tourism Project.

 - Technical support to the Forest Department of Maharashtra for ‘Monitoring of Elusive Carnivors’ in Pench and Tadoba Andhari Tiger Reserve.
 The data was shared with the Forest Department of Maharashtra and the ‘Central Indian Satpuda Maikal Landscape Tiger Conservation Project of WWF-India to support their conservation efforts (as gratis).

 - Development of Conceptual Design